Perceptions of Social Intelligence Scale

 - Barchard, K., Lapping-Carr, L., Westfall, S., Banisetty, S., & Feil-Seifer, D. Perceived Social Intelligence (PSI) Scales test manual.
 Unpublished psychological test and test manual.
 Observer report of 20 aspects of social intelligence of robots, with four items per scale.
 Technical Report, Aug 2018. ( details ) ( .pdf )

 - Sturgeon, S., Palmer, A., Blankenburg, J., & Feil-Seifer, D. Perception of Social Intelligence in Robots Performing False-Belief Tasks.
-To Appear in International Symposium on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, Oct 2019. ( details ) ( .pdf )
+In International Symposium on Robot and Human Interactive Communication (RO-MAN), New Delhi, India, IEEE.
+Oct 2019.
+IEEE. ( details ) ( .pdf )

 - Infrastructure For Socially-Aware Navigation For Long-Term Human-Robot Interaction, NASA EPSCoR PI: David Feil-Seifer, Co-PI: Kimberly Barchard, Amount: $30,416, July 1, 2017 - April 9, 2018